mtvbrianking/multi-auth/readme.md

 ## Laravel Multi-Authentication Package
 This package simplifies multi authentication for your Laravel project.
-It builds on the default [Laravel authentiaction](https://laravel.com/docs/5.6/authentication) to keep things as familair.
+It builds on the default [Laravel authentication](https://laravel.com/docs/5.6/authentication) to keep things familiar.

-In brief; the package will scaffold all the files you need for creating a custom [**guard**](https://laravel.com/docs/5.6/authentication#adding-custom-guards), along with setting up its authentication.
+In brief; the package will scaffold all the files you need for creating a custom [**guard**](https://laravel.com/docs/5.6/authentication#adding-custom-guards), as well as setting it up for authentication.

+**Supports:** Laravel versions 5.3, 5.4, 5.5, 5.6

 ### Installation
 Since this pacakge builds on default laravel authentication; make sure you've set it up first. [**_Ref_**](https://laravel.com/docs/5.6/authentication)